shadabiiitnr20/lit-button/README.md

 # Lit Button

 This is a custom button component, made using Lit.
-This project is almost completed but few extra things are left -
+This project is almost completed but few extra things are left.

 To run the application locally -